Esri/developer-support/arcsde-sql/README.md

 - A SQL Editor that can connect to a Postgres database and run PG/PLSql
 - For pg_geometry, use the PG_Geometry script.
 - For ST_Geometry, Use the Esri ST_Geometry script.
+- Ensure the proper SRID is input into the calls for ST_Point or ST_GeomFromText.